-Government guidance, last updated in May 2018, is key to understanding the scope of the offences.
-This guidance is supplemented by government-endorsed sector-specific guidance from industry bodies including The Law Society, UK Finance and other financial services sector associations.
-Each organisation must look at its own specific risks; it would be unwise to rely on generic guidance or to rely on historic procedures to combat related offences.
+There is a (sole) statutory defence, where at the time of the offence, the relevant body had reasonable prevention procedures in place to prevent tax evasion facilitation offences or where it is unreasonable to expect such procedures.
+As potential fines are unlimited (and there are other consequence such as reputational damage), this is important.
+Government guidance, published back in September 2017 and last updated in May 2018, is key to understanding the scope of the offences.
+This guidance is supplemented by government-endorsed sector-specific guidance from industry bodies.
+The Law Society published updated guidance in January 2019 and approved guidance for the financial services sector was published by UK Finance in February 2018.
+Each organisation must have looked at its own specific risks; it would be unwise to rely on generic guidance or to rely on historic procedures to combat related offences.

-Back when the regime was announced, it was clear that organisations needed a timeframe and implementation plan in place by the time the offences came into force and businesses worked hard to identify major risks and priorities.
+Back when the regime was announced, it was clear that organisations should have a clear timeframe and implementation plan by the time the offences came into force and businesses worked hard to identify major risks and priorities.
 The guidance acknowledged that some procedures such as training programmes and new IT systems would take time to put in place and that what is it is "reasonable" to expect would change over time.
 It also noted that prevention procedures that were planned (but not yet in place) at the time an offence is committed would be taken into consideration in defence.
 However, it was also clear that "rapid implementation" was expected.
-Six years into the regime, businesses will be expected to have well established procedures and to be able to demonstrate their effectiveness and the requisite toplevel management commitment.
-Businesses now need to periodically refresh and review what they have in place.
+Three years into the regime, businesses will be expected to have procedures established and to be able to demonstrate their effectiveness and top-level management commitment.
+Businesses should periodically refresh and review what they have in place.